mattjh1/mattjh-blog/content/post/home-server-part6.md

 **Off-site backups.** Local Borg snapshots are great until the house catches fire.
 Monthly syncs to cloud storage using Borg's native repo sync would solve it — same encryption, same dedup, just a copy living somewhere that isn't this building.
 Not hard.
 Not done.

-**Renovate automation.** Right now I review PRs over coffee on Mondays and run `docker compose pull && up` by hand.
+**Renovate automation.** Right now I review PRs over coffee on Mondays and run `git pull && docker compose up -d` by hand.
 Wiring that to a systemd job that pulls, deploys, and pings me on failure is straightforward.
 There's a small irrational part of me that likes pressing the button manually.
 That part of me is wrong, and I will eventually overrule it.

 ---